SkylineCommunications/dataminer-docs/dataminer-overview/Partner_Program/Getting_Started_Partner_Program/Sales_and_Marketing.md

 - **Use case specific presentations and demonstrations**: Once a prospect is narrowed in on a specific use case, you can rely on the unique expertise within the Skyline team across different market verticals to explain and demonstrate to the prospect how DataMiner can deliver a solution for their specific needs.

-  This then typically forms the basis for first opportunities, and to start the scoping of a solution for the prospect.
+  This then typically forms the basis for first opportunities and to start the scoping of a solution for the prospect.

 - **Scoping & quoting**: Skyline can support your sales teams with both the scoping and quoting of specific solutions for specific opportunities.